jundelikwo/hospital-mortality-prediction/README.md

 ## Models
-TheRE is one classification model in this project
+There are two models in this project
 ### 1. `xgboostmodel.py`
 This uses the **XGBClassifier**.
 A summary of the performance of this model is given below
 |  |precision|recall|f1-score|support|